 - Selected in the 40-40 Club (2010).
 Recognizes young Hispanic leaders in the Cleveland community.

-The Crespo research group focuses on probing and understanding light-induced phenomena in molecules and polymers in solution.
-There are three major areas of ongoing research: (1) excited-state dynamics and photochemistry of DNA/RNA nucleobases and nucleobase derivatives; (2) design and study of modified sensitizers for photodynamic applications; and (3) excited-state dynamics and photophysics of organic and bioorganic molecules, including B vitamin complexes and pterin derivatives.
+The Crespo research group focuses on probing and understanding light-induced phenomena in molecules and polymers in solution with primary applications in photodynamic therapy and photomedicines.
+There are three major areas of ongoing research: (1) excited-state dynamics and photochemistry of DNA/RNA nucleobases and nucleobase derivatives; (2) design and study of modified sensitizers for photodynamic applications; and (3) excited-state dynamics and photophysics of environmental pollutants, heteroatomic polycyclic aromatic compounds, and bioorganic molecules, including B vitamin complexes and pterin derivatives.
 Our group use analytical instrumentation and time-resolved spectroscopic techniques to produce specific knowledge of the factors controlling these photo-processes.
-Students involved in these scientific activities acquire expertise in a wide variety of analytical techniques such as high-performance liquid chromatography, circular dichroism, infra-red and ultraviolet-visible spectrophotometric techniques, and time-resolved instrumentation on time scales ranging from femtoseconds to microseconds.
+Students involved in these scientific activities acquire expertise in a wide variety of analytical techniques such as high-performance liquid chromatography, circular dichroism, infrared and ultraviolet-visible spectrophotometric techniques, and time-resolved instrumentation on time scales ranging from femtoseconds to microseconds.
 The experimental work is complemented with ground- and excited-state computational methods.

 - Crespo-Hernández, C. E.; Martínez-Fernández, L.; Rauer, C.; Reichardt, C.; Mai, S.; Pollum, M.; Marquetand, P.; González, L.; Corral, I. “Electronic and Structural Elements that Regulate the Excited-State Dynamics in Purine Nucleobase Derivatives”, J. Am.
 Chem.
 Soc.
 2015, 137, 4368-4381.
 Access article